minghaotao/Bb_Dash/README.md

 # Bb_Dash

-Using Dash to create an interactive Dashboard for Blackboard Reports
+Using plotly Dash to create an interactive Dashboard for Blackboard Reports

 1) Active Users in Blackboard